New Color Pencil Paintings

 At this point you can use any brand of color pencil desired.
 I use the majority of my prismacolor and ergo soft colored pencils during this step, primarily for color range.
 Prismcolor and Ergosoft have more color choices than Walnut Hollow.
 So I just want to establish my color scheme at this point.

-of color pencil at any point from here to finish as desired.
+Note: you can use any brand of color pencil at any point from here to finish as desired.
 The chemistry of all these pencils interacts very well with the others.

 Step 5 Blend your colors and add your shadowing.